 Be careful of sales and festive season deals

-In a few days, Black Friday will take the country by storm and many South Africans will flock to malls and shopping centres to get their hands on those “once in a lifetime” deals.
+Recently, Black Friday took the country by storm and many South Africans flocked to malls and shopping centres to get their hands on those “once in a lifetime” deals.

 “Festive sales”, “Christmas Clearance”, “Year-end giveaways” and “Summer savings” are but a few of the familiar taglines that you should be aware of.

 Many of these sales as well as the marketing campaigns that accompany them, are designed to persuade the consumer (you) to spend more money under the veil of apparent savings.
 Relying on our inherent need for “things” and the added boost of the festive season’s shopping culture, retailers pray on our inability to resist a sale.

 It’s vital to remember that many items on these “flash sales” are usually expensive, luxury items which even at a reduced price, will make a massive dent in your budget and cause unnecessary financial strain.

 Lock your credit cards and store cards away until January